Myocardial bridge: Treatment

-In many other countries, including a number of highly developed countries such as the UK, Australia, New Zealand, Ireland, Sweden, and Singapore, unroofing surgery for myocardial bridges remains unavailable, and in some, the condition remains unrecognized as a medical problem.
+In many other countries, including a number of highly developed countries such as the UK, Australia, New Zealand, Ireland and Sweden, unroofing surgery for myocardial bridges remains unavailable, and in some, the condition remains unrecognized as a medical problem.

 Prevalence

 The true prevalence of MBs is still largely unknown, as studies have made vastly different assessments.
-As a 2017 Stanford paper by Rogers, et al. points out:
+As a 2017 Stanford paper points out:

 History

 According to Stanford University Medical Center, MBs are often misunderstood by doctors, who may have been taught that the condition is always benign.
 As a result, patients are often denied treatment.
 But a great deal of science has emerged in the past decade to clarify the condition.
 In particular, Stanford has published over 15 articles on MBs since 2014.
 One commonly recurring reason for denial of treatment is the myth that myocardial bridges do not significantly affect blood flow.
 But this myth has been debunked by Stanford and also Daoud and Wafa 2012 who say:

 In other words, while the myocardial bridge itself only compresses the artery while the heart squeezes (systolic period), which is only 15% of the time in the heartbeat cycle, in fact, the artery stays compressed long after the heart relaxes.
 This is because arteries are sturdy and pliable, so after being compressed they are very slow to reopen, remaining in some level of semi-compression for most if not all of the diastolic period i.e. the other 85% of the heartbeat cycle (hence the critical need for dFFR testing in diagnosing myocardial bridges).
 Thus the coronary artery is fully open to allow normal blood flow for only a small percentage of each heartbeat cycle.
-This problem is further exacerbated by tachycardia (high heart rate), which can bring the duration of normal blood flow to zero, as explained below.
+This problem is further exacerbated by tachycardia, which can bring the duration of normal blood flow to zero, as explained below.
 Dr. Ingela Schnittger, head of the Myocardial Bridge Research Center at Stanford, has appeared on BBC Radio to explain this.